valentinstn/natsort-rs/README.md

 # [0, 2, 1]
 ```

-### Turn off multithreading

-Multithreading is currently experimental and can be turned on by setting `parallel = True`.

 ## Benchmark

 | No. of items | Duration natsort [s] | Duration natsort-rs [s] | Relative speedup |